obscrivn/RBootcamp/chapter1.md

 - Calculate their sum, substraction, multiplication, division, and exponentiation.
 - Check class for **y**
 - Click 'Submit Answer' and have a look at the R output in the console.
+*Do not forget to scroll down your R editor*
 *** =hint
 Check class with `class()` function